Patient-centered care

 Solution

-Simple changes to care deliver put patients and their needs at the center so they can keep their high blood pressure controlled.
+Simple changes to care delivery put patients and their needs at the center so they can keep their high blood pressure controlled.

 Impact